Arkadium: Customer and revenue

-The company reaches over 500 million users each month across Windows, iOS, and Android.
-Its games include the Microsoft Solitaire Collection which comes loaded on Windows 10, Windows 8, and mobile devices.
-In March, 2017, the company released InHabit, which creates interactive visualizations called factives; these are automatically embedded into articles and are intended to increase session duration and user engagement.
+The company reaches over 25 million users each month across Arkadium.com and its network of gaming sites.
+Its hit games games include the Word Wipe, Mahjong Dimensions, Outspell, and Hurdle and its collection of Card and Crossword Titles.
+Arkadium also developed the Microsoft Solitaire Collection which comes loaded on Windows 10, Windows 8, and mobile devices.

+In 2020, the company announced a partnership with Fremantle to bring web-based versions of classic television game shows, including Family Feud, The Price is Right, Card Sharks, and Press Your Luck to Arkadium.com.

 Awards

 Arkadium was named one of 14 New York Tech Companies to watch in 2016 by Forbes, and 'Best Workplace' by Inc. Magazine in its 2016 and 2017 issues.
 The company was named by Digiday as Employer of the Year, Tech platform category, in 2017, Crain's 100 Best Places to Work in New York City in 2017, and number 27 in AdAge's Best Places to Work in 2017.
 In 2019, Arkadium was named 'Best Workplace by Inc. Magazine, and the company's InHabit product, in conjunction with Spark Foundry and NBA, was named a Digiday Publishing Awards winner in the 'Best Custom Advertising' category for a 2018-19 NBA Tip Off campaign.
 In 2020, the company was certified as a Great Place to Work, as well as won an award for Best Place to Work by the Business Intelligence Group.
 In December 2019, Forbes featured Arkadium's HR and hiring practices.
+Arkadium was again certified as a Great Place to Work for 2022–2023.
+It was included in Crain's Best Places to Work in New York City in 2022, and in Happiness Works Portugal's Top 20 Happiest Companies rankings in 2023, 2024, and 2025.
+In 2025, Fast Company named Arkadium to its Best Workplaces for Innovators: Midsized Companies list.